 - Michael Barrett, president and CEO of Rubicon Project, will become chief executive of the combined company upon the deal's close, which is expected in July 2020.
 Zagorski will be president and chief operating officer and Rubicon Project CFO David Day will retain his role.
 Telaria and Rubicon Project's aggregate revenue for the 12 months ended in September was $217 million, a 32% year-on-year increase.

-CTV, essentially just internet-connected TV, has exploded in popularity as consumers cut the cord on traditional cable and broadcast in favor of streaming services and digital portals offered through providers like Roku and Amazon Fire TV.
-Researcher eMarketer recently forecast that CTV media spending will jump 38% to $6.94 billion this year.
+CTV, essentially internet-connected TV, has exploded in popularity as consumers cut the cord on traditional cable and broadcast in favor of streaming services and digital portals offered through providers like Roku and Amazon Fire TV.
+Researcher eMarketer forecast that CTV media spending jumped 38% to $6.94 billion in 2019.
 The space remains nascent and highly fragmented, but others have moved quickly to try and establish more robust means of capturing revenue through the channel.

-Earlier this month, TV maker Vizio introduced Vizio Ads, a new business unit selling premium display inventory across the the company's SmartCast CTV platform.
-Amazon this summer also moved to open up Fire TV inventory to third parties for the first time, partnering with The Trade Desk and Dataxu.
+TV maker Vizio last year introduced Vizio Ads, a business unit selling premium display inventory across the the company's SmartCast CTV platform.
+Amazon in the summer also moved to open up Fire TV inventory to third parties for the first time, partnering with The Trade Desk and Dataxu.
 But recently, the e-commerce giant dropped Dataxu from its demand-side platform, as reported in AdExchanger — likely the result of the ad-tech firm being acquired by Fire TV's chief rival Roku, which is a market leader.

 In other ways, Rubicon Project and Telaria's merger fits into the broader trends of an ad-tech sector that is seeking out business models that can survive in a market dominated by Facebook, Google and, increasingly, Amazon.
 Rubicon Project, in particular, has had a somewhat rocky road on the public markets, and in 2017, was reportedly exploring strategic options, including a potential sale.

-In the release around the merger, executives nodded to the image issues that have impacted Big Tech companies as data privacy scrutiny continues to command the limelight.
+In the announcement of the merger, executives nodded to the image issues that have impacted Big Tech companies as data privacy scrutiny continues to command the limelight.